Quantifoil Alternative for Cryo-EM

 Support Film MaterialAmorphous nickel-titanium alloy (Au grid)Holey carbon (Cu or Au grid)

-Resolution Improvement+0.2 Å vs carbon film (user data)Baseline
+Resolution+0.2 Å improvement vs carbon film (user data)Established baseline

-Particle Inlet RateHigher (less adsorption = more particles in holes)Standard
+Particle Inlet RateHigher (less adsorption = more particles in holes)Typical for carbon

 Grid OptionsAu 300/400 mesh, Cu 300 meshCu or Au, 200–400 mesh